risevest/octonet/README.md

 Octonet is an internal library (Rise) that provides utility functions for building microservices such as:

 - Interservice communication (via REST)
-- Subscribing to events from RabbitMQ queues.
+- Subscribing to events from RabbitMQ queues and NATS servers.
+- Logging
 - Authentication

 ## Getting Started